tangjm/tic-tac-toe-revamped/README.md

 6. [x] When no one wins, display a message about the result being a draw
 7. [x] Selecting a previous move in the move history after a player has won removes all highlighting.
 Selecting the winning move again will highlight the three squares that caused the win.
 8. [x] Backtracking and then playing out a different sequence of moves that result in a different outcome (either different winning squares or winner) will result in the new three squares that caused the resulting win to be highlighted.

+Contexts
+9.  [ ] Add FR and CN language versions.
+Add a button to change game language.